reymon359/book-sentences/books/clean-architecture/README.md

 Partitioning the system into well-isolated, independently developable components... ...allocated to teams that can work independently of each other.

 ### Deployment

+The goal is "immediate deployment."

+A good architecture helps the system to be immediately deployable after build.

+Achieved through the proper partitioning and isolation of the components of the system.

 ### Leaving Options Open
 ### Decoupling Layers
 ### Decoupling Use Cases